LILLIAN “LIL” HARDIN

 indicate otherwise.
 In the early years, Lil set aside her own ambitions to facilitate his career.
 By all accounts, when Louis

-in his abilities.
+rumpled clothes.
 Were it not for Lil, his genius might never have been heard.
 Recognizing his talent, she launched his solo

 career and worked hard to ensure that he was seen in clubs and heard on records.
 She helped him notate his musical ideas,